Back arrow

 Plan B can cost anywhere between $10 to $50 over the counter and varies based on whether or not you opt for a generic or name-brand option.
 Your insurance may also help cover the cost of both Plan B or Ella, but a prescription from a health care provider is likely required.
 Hey Jane offers prescriptions for both brands to help lower the cost for you—click here to get started.

-While emergency contraceptive pills do not have a weight restriction, Plan B is most effective for people weighing 165 pounds or less.
-Additionally, Ella works best in those weighing less than 195 pounds.
+While emergency contraceptive pills do not have a weight restriction, Plan B is most effective for people weighing 165 pounds or less per FDA guidelines.
+Additionally, Ella works best in those weighing less than 195 pounds according to the FDA.
 An IUD is a good option for those with a higher weight or BMI who are looking to prevent pregnancy after unprotected sex and long term.
 If you’re not interested in an IUD but still want to prevent pregnancy, it’s absolutely safe to take an emergency contraceptive pill, no matter your weight.

 The science is clear: emergency contraception does not impact future fertility.
 Studies have shown that despite misconceptions, there are no long term side effects of using emergency contraception pills to prevent pregnancy.
 Emergency contraception does not increase the likelihood of miscarriage in the future, nor does it increase the risk for fetal abnormalities in future pregnancies.
 There is no evidence that emergency contraception permanently disrupts menstruation, either.